 1 Name of the Indicator Irrigation water consumption (CHr) 2 Definition It measures consumption of water used in the production of flowers.
 3 Objective Measure amount of water consumed in irrigation processes in floriculture farms.
-4 Indicator Formula $CHr = \frac{Hr}{Ap}$ 5 Description of Variables Hr: water consumption in irrigation, in liters per second (lps).
-Ap: monthly cultivated area, in hectares (ha).
+4 Indicator Formula $CHr = \frac{Hr}{Ap}$ 5 Description of Variables $CHr = \frac{Hr}{Ap}$ Hr : water consumption in irrigation, in liters per second (lps).
+Ap : monthly cultivated area, in hectares (ha).
 This includes area planted in a greenhouse or planted outdoors.
 It does not correspond to the total area of the farm, nor exclusively to area in a greenhouse.
-6 Unit of Measurement Liters per second, per hectare (Ips/ha).
-7 Measurement Methods In each company, water consumption values must be periodically recorded according to the reading of a meter or volumetric valve installed in irrigation stations at the source of water to be used on the crop.
-The value is usually recorded in cubic meters; if units are different from cubic meters (m ), it is necessary to make the necessary conversions to record irrigation consumption in cubic meters (m ) in Florverde IMES.
+Liters per second, per hectare (lps/ha).
+In each company, water consumption values must be periodically recorded according to the reading of a meter or volumetric valve installed in irrigation stations at the source of water to be used on the crop.
+The value is usually recorded in cubic meters; if units are different from cubic meters (m3), it is necessary to make the necessary conversions to record irrigation consumption in cubic meters (m3) in Florverde IMES.
+Once consumption have been entered into the system, Florverde IMES converts them into lps.
+The indicator is presented graphically as a histogram of frequencies in which farms that report information are compared.
+Irrigation water consumption (CHf)-1 Comparisone between farms 6 Unit of Measurement Liters per second, per hectare (lps/ha).
+7 Measurement Methods In each company, water consumption values must be periodically recorded according to the reading of a meter or volumetric value installed in irrigation stations at the source of water to be used on the crop.
+The value is usually recorded in cubic meters; if units are different from cubic meters (m 3), it is necessary to make the necessary conversions to record irrigation consumption in cubic meters (m 3) in Florverde IMES.
 Once consumptions have been entered into the system, Florverde IMES converts them into lps.
 8 Form of Presentation The indicator is presented graphically as a histogram of frequencies in which farms that report information are compared.
-Irrigation water consumption (CHf)- I Comparisone between farms
+Irrigation water consumption (CHf)-1 Comparisone between farms

 9 Periodicity in Data Measurement Monthly.
-10 Indicator Interpretation By comparing wat of farms, it is poss of this resource (the management imp due to type of floc characteristics of ea water manageme are compared throw volumes of water u analysis of average water use decisions 11 Observations Water is a funda Therefore, the mea allow its consump companies in the s its conservation an 12 Sources of Information Flower companies.
-13 Relationship with other Indicators Catchment of waUse of rainwater.
-14 Responsible Entity or Group Florverde Sustainal
+0 Indicator Interpretation By comparing wat of farms, it is pose of this resource (t management imp due to type of flo characteristics of e water manageme are compared thro volumes of water u analysis of average water use decision 11 Observations Water is a funda Therefore, the me allow its consump companies in the s its conservation an 12 Sources of Information Flower companies.
+13 Relationship with other Indicators Catchment of wUse of rainwater 4 Responsible Entity or Group Florverde Sustaina